Are Breast Implants a Good Option for You?

 Deciding whether or not to get breast implants is very personal and complex.

 This is because, generally, there are many factors to weigh regarding your motivations, health, potential risks and benefits, choice of surgeon, cost considerations, and listening to your inner guidance.
-And so as you seek the answer to the question “are breast implants a good option for you?”, it is important to reflect deeply to discern what feels right for you.
+And so, as you seek the answer to the question, “Are breast implants a good option for you?” it is important to reflect deeply to discern what feels right for you.

 Examining Your Core Motivations